RalphHightower/blog/_posts/2026/04/2026-04-13-TenDaysOnNoSaveAmericaActReasons.md

 <details markdown='1' id="2026-04-20"><summary>2026-04-20 #6</summary>

-- [ ] 6.
-The number of illegal registrations is microscopic.
-A Georgia audit found 8 illegal registrations among 8.4 million registered voters.
-That's an error rate of 0.000095338%, that is 4 zeroes behind the decimal.
+- [x] 6.
+The calendar is the enemy.
+There is no way in hell to revise procedures, revise computer systems, data collection, train poll managers and workers with less than 200 days to the midterms.
 - [(202) 224-5972 *3 – Graham, Lindsey (T-SC)](tel:+12022245972)
     - [x] Spoke to staffer
     - [ ] Left voicemail